 The Big Bad of K.A.
 Applegate's Everworld series, Senna, never heard the prophecy that claimed that "no man's sword or arrow" would kill her, but it still worked out when she was killed by her half sister with an upgraded Swiss Army Knife.

 This is quite literally the plot of Moonsword by Diana Hignutt.
-A druidic prophecy states that "no man and no born woman" can wield the Applied Phlebotinum which will kill a demon, so the druids turn The Messiah into a woman much to his chagrin.
+A druidic prophecy states that "no man and no born woman" can wield the Applied Phlebotinum which will kill a demon, so the druids turn The Hero into a woman much to his chagrin.
 Les Yay ensues.

 In Isaac Asimov's Azazel stories, one person is supposed to die one year after accepting some important position.
 His friend calls the eponymous demon, and the latter makes it so nothing on Earth can harm him.
 After the person sees it, he accepts the position.
 One year passes and he gets a meteorite through his heart.

 In Kate Eliott's Crown of Stars series, Sanglant cannot be killed by 'any creature, male or female'.
 He ends up getting run over and killed by an out of control wagon being driven by a hermaphrodite.
 He got better.